The Beach (film): Plot

 One day, three of the community fishermen are attacked by a shark while spearfishing.
 One is killed and another, Christo, is severely injured.
-He pleads for medical attention but Sal will only allow him to leave if he promises not to disclose the location of the beach.
-However, now terrified of the water, Christo refuses to be taken to the mainland for medical treatment but Sal refuses to allow any doctors to be brought to the island to treat him.
+He pleads for medical attention, but Sal will allow him to leave only if he promises not to disclose the location of the beach.
+However, now terrified of the water, Christo refuses to be taken to the mainland for medical treatment, but Sal refuses to allow any doctors to be brought to the island to treat him.
 As Christo's condition worsens, the islanders simply leave him in the jungle to die, but Étienne refuses to abandon him.

-When the surfers turn up on the neighboring island, Sal orders Richard to send them away and destroy their map.
-She tells everyone that she and Richard had sex, which leaves Françoise angry and heartbroken, causing her to return to Étienne.
-Isolated from the group, Richard begins to lose his sanity, imagining that he is in a video game and conversing with the deceased Daffy.
+When the surfers turn up on the neighbouring island, Sal orders Richard to send them away and destroy their map.
+Later that night, an angry and heartbroken Françoise confronts Richard after Sal tells everyone she and Richard had sex, causing her to return to Étienne.
+Isolated from the group, Richard begins to lose his sanity, imagining he is in a video game and conversing with the deceased Daffy.
 He sets booby traps in the jungle and gets teasingly close to the farmers without being caught.

 The surfers reach the island but are discovered and killed by the farmers.
-Shocked at witnessing their deaths, Richard smothers Christo to put him out of his misery and gathers Françoise and Étienne to leave the island.
+Shocked at witnessing their deaths and escaping back to camp, Richard smothers Christo to put him out of his misery and gathers Françoise and Étienne to leave the island.

-Richard is captured by the farmers along with Françoise and Étienne.
+Richard, Françoise and Étienne are captured by the farmers.
 The farmers are furious with the community for breaking their deal not to allow any more newcomers.
-The lead farmer gives Sal a gun loaded with a single bullet and orders her to make a choice: kill Richard and the group will be allowed to stay, or else they must all leave immediately.
+The lead farmer gives Sal a gun loaded with a single bullet and orders her to make a choice: kill Richard and the group will be allowed to stay or they all must leave immediately.
 Sal pulls the trigger, but the chamber is empty.
-Shocked by her willingness to commit murder, the other members of the community abandon Sal, leave the island, and go their separate ways.
+Shocked by Sal's willingness to commit murder, the other members of the community abandon Sal, leave the island, and go their separate ways.

-Some time later, in an internet cafe, Richard receives an email from Françoise with a nostalgic group photograph of the beach community in happier times.
+Sometime later in an internet café, Richard receives an email from Françoise with a nostalgic group photograph of the beach community in happier times.